Eupatorium altissimum (Tall Thoroughwort) on 9-8-18, #504-27.

 The stems can be green or have a purplish tint (Missouri Plants says tan).
 The fine hairs on the stems give them a powdery appearance.

 The top of the flowering stems terminates in kind of a flattish inflorescence with numerous small white flowers.
 The flowers attract many different insect species.
-Hopefully, I can get better photos In 2021.

-Its dark green leaves grow in an opposite fashion, up to 5” long x 1” wide, and occasionally with teeth along the margins.
+Its dark green leaves grow in an opposite manner, up to 5” long x 1” wide, and occasionally with teeth along the margins.
 The leaves are typically lance-shaped, narrowly-ovate, and end at a point.
 Leaves are also covered with fine hairs (pubescent) making them have a kind of a coarse texture.
 Leaves feature a prominent midrib with a lateral vein on each side and several veins running toward the margins.
 The leaves normally have no petioles (sessile) while Eupatorium serotinum has long petioles.

 I have enjoyed photographing and learning about the many wildflowers growing on the farm and in other areas.
 I have grown over 500 different plants and identified over 250 species of wildflowers ( most have pages listed on the right side of the blog).
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing, and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.